I submitted a site previously in 2024, do I need to resubmit it in the 2026 call for sites?

-The 2024 call for sites map shows that a site boundary crosses into my land — what can I do?
+The previous 2024 call for sites map shows that a site boundary crosses into my land — what can I do?

 Boundaries are based on submitted information and may contain some inaccuracies.
 Final boundaries will be confirmed if a site progresses.

-Are the submitted uses fixed?
+Are the submitted uses on the 2024 call for sites map fixed?

 No. Uses shown reflect what was submitted, not council decisions.
 These may change following assessment.